arjbingly/grag/src/docs/auto_examples/Basic-RAG/BasicRAG_ingest.rst

 Document Ingestion
 =======================
-This cookbook demonstrates how to ingest documents into a vector database.
+This cookbook demonstrates how to ingest pdf documents into a vector database.

 ..
-GENERATED FROM PYTHON SOURCE LINES 5-31
+GENERATED FROM PYTHON SOURCE LINES 5-30

 .. code-block:: Python